Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Conclusion and Implications

-In this study, we advance the polarization-based mode-decomposition method of Zhao et al.~\citep{Zhao2026}, augmented by incorporating the phase correlation between fluctuations in magnetic field strength $\delta |\mathbf{\tilde{B}}|$ and plasma density $\delta \tilde{N}$.
+In this study, we advance the polarization-based mode-decomposition method of \citet{Zhao2026}, augmented by incorporating the phase correlation between $\delta |\mathbf{\tilde{B}}|$ and $\delta \tilde{N}$.
 Using this approach, we obtain spatiotemporal power spectra of the three MHD eigenmodes and present the first quantitative assessment of frequency broadening due to nonlinear interactions.
 Our main findings are summarized below.

-(1) The nonlinear frequency broadening of Alfven modes exhibits two distinct tendencies at $k_\parallel\leq k_{\parallel,0}$ and $k_\parallel> k_{\parallel,0}$. (i) For $k_\parallel\leq k_{\parallel,0}$, Alfvén modes evolve from wave-like peaks to frequency-broadened spectra as nonlinearity increases, developing plateaus below $f_{\rm A}$ and power-law tails at higher frequencies, consistent with observations \citep{Zhao2024a}. (ii) In contrast, for $k_\parallel> k_{\parallel,0}$, the fluctuations inevitably enter the strong-turbulence regime with a fully three-dimensional cascade, and Alfvénic spectra exhibit no distinct wave-like spectral peak regardless of the value of $\chi_{\rm BA}$ (Figs.~\ref{fig:4} and \ref{fig:5}).
+(1) Nonlinear frequency broadening of Alfvén modes exhibits two distinct tendencies at different $k_\parallel$ ranges. (i) For $k_\parallel\leq k_{\parallel,0}$, Alfvén modes evolve from wave-like peaks to frequency-broadened spectra as nonlinearity increases, developing plateaus below $f_{\rm A}$ and power-law tails at higher frequencies, consistent with observations \citep{Zhao2024a}. (ii) In contrast, for $k_\parallel> k_{\parallel,0}$, fluctuations inevitably enter the strong-turbulence regime with a fully three-dimensional cascade, and Alfvénic spectra exhibit no distinct wave-like spectral peak regardless of the value of $\chi_{\rm BA}$ (Figures~\ref{fig:1D_Alfven} and \ref{fig:Relationship}).

-(2) Compressible fluctuations exhibit two distinct components: one follows the fast-mode dispersion relation with in-phase magnetic–density correlations, consistent with fast modes; the other (referred to as non-fast compressible modes) follows the scaling $f_{\mathrm{rest}}\propto k_\perp^{2/3}$ with anti-phase magnetic–density correlations, consistent with slow modes (Fig.~\ref{fig:3}).
+(2) Compressible fluctuations exhibit two distinct components: one follows the fast-mode dispersion relation with in-phase magnetic–density correlations, consistent with fast modes; the other (referred to as non-fast compressible modes) follows the scaling $f_{\mathrm{rest}}\propto k_\perp^{2/3}$ with anti-phase magnetic–density correlations, consistent with slow modes (Figure~\ref{fig:2D_spec}).

-(3) Fast-mode spectra retain narrow peaks near $f_{\rm fast}$, indicating weak nonlinearity across the inertial range (Fig.~\ref{fig:6}).
-In contrast, non-fast compressible modes, dominated by slow modes, evolve from wave-like peaks to frequency-broadened spectra as nonlinearity increases (Fig.~\ref{fig:7}), indicating that slow modes undergo a transition from weak to strong turbulence.
+(3) Fast-mode spectra retain narrow peaks near $f_{\rm fast}$, indicating weak nonlinearity across the inertial range.
+In contrast, non-fast compressible modes, dominated by slow modes, evolve from wave-like peaks near $f_{\rm slow}$ to frequency-broadened spectra as nonlinearity increases, indicating that slow modes undergo a transition from weak to strong turbulence (Figure~\ref{fig:1D_comp}).